asheeshcric/krishisathi/README.md

 # KrishiSathi

 A web portal for farmers integrated with ML and IoT to analyze daily crops and their growth.
-The main purpose of initiating this undertaking for my "Final Year Project" was to get an insight on the integration amon hardware, software and AI (learning).
+The main purpose of initiating this undertaking for my "Final Year Project" was to get an insight on the integration of hardware, software and AI (learning).

 ## Description